List of Airbus A220 orders and deliveries

 JetBlue Airways is currently the second-largest A220 customer.

 This article describes sales, lists orders and deliveries for the Airbus A220 family aircraft currently in production by Airbus Canada Limited Partnership (ACLP), a joint venture between Airbus and Investissement Québec.

 The five-abreast narrow-body airliner was marketed as Bombardier CSeries prior to its acquisition by Airbus in 2018 and has since been marketed as the Airbus A220.
-The small variant A220-100 (formerly CS100) competes with the Embraer E195-E2 and the smaller E190-E2, while the longer variant A220-300 (formerly CS300) complements the Airbus A319neo in competing against the Boeing 737-700 and yet to be certified 737 MAX 7.
+The small variant A220-100 (formerly CS100) competes with the Embraer E195-E2 and the smaller E190-E2, while the longer variant A220-300 (formerly CS300) complements the Airbus A319neo in competing against the Boeing 737-700 and now-certified 737 MAX 7.

 Orders and deliveries

 By type

-The A220 family has 940 firm orders from 34 customers, of which Delta is the largest with 145 orders.
-A total of 455 aircraft have been delivered as of October 2025.